What Is an EVSE Protocol Controller (EPC) — And Why It Changes EV Charging

 What the EPC Controls

 Traditional EV chargers are built as sealed, all-in-one systems.
-This means every component — from the enclosure to the control electronics — is tied together.
+Every component is integrated — from the enclosure to the control electronics.
+This creates a fundamental problem: when one part evolves, everything gets replaced.

 |---|---|---|